IMA++: ISIC Archive Multi-Annotator Dermoscopic Skin Lesion Segmentation Dataset: RECORDS AND STORAGE

 \section{RECORDS AND STORAGE}

 The list of all files available in the Zenodo repository~\cite{zenodorepo} is presented in Table~\ref{tab:zenodo-filetree}.
 A single ZIP file contains all the \seg masks in a flat directory structure, which includes all the \numsegstotal masks obtained from the \numanntrs annotators and the consensus masks (majority voting and STAPLE) for all the images with multiple \segs, leading to a total of \numsegstotalwconsensus \seg masks.
 Since the corresponding skin lesion images are already publicly available and accessible on the \isicar, they are not included in this repository, and can be downloaded using the ISIC API v2~\cite{ISICAPIv2,isicdownloader}.
+Moreover, for convenience, we have also created a dedicated collection on the \isicar containing all \numimgs images in \newdatasetname, allowing users to download all the corresponding images in a single click~\cite{ISICCollectionIMA}.
+The Zenodo repository also includes a comprehensive documentation of the repository contents, as well as direct links to the associated GitHub code repository~\cite{imappcode} and the \isicar collection~\cite{ISICCollectionIMA} for cross-referencing with the processing and analysis scripts.

 The \newdatasetname contains rich metadata for both the images and the \segs, whose fields are listed in Tables~\ref{tab:image-metadata} and~\ref{tab:seg-metadata}, respectively.
 The images' metadata contains patient (\eg age, gender, lesion location) and clinical (\eg type of dermoscopy, how the diagnosis was confirmed, malignancy status, hierarchical diagnosis labels, melanoma thickness, whether a concomitant biopsy was taken) information.
 The \segs' metadata, on the other hand, contains information previously discussed: unique identifiers about the annotator, tool used, and skill level of the manual reviewer, as well as object identifiers (\texttt{mskObjectID}) and the MD5 hash of the \seg file.
 The \seg mask files have been richly named to contain all this information, so that even in the absence of a dedicated metadata file, all the necessary information can be fetched directly from the filename.
 Both these metadata CSV files share a column used to store the unique ISIC identifier of the skin lesion images, and this column can be used as the primary key for merging the two metadata files.